-A couple of years later Richard designed a new office for his firm at the corner of 5th and Ivy Lane (now NuNu’s).
+Shortly thereafter, Richard designed a new office for his firm at the corner of 5th and Ivy Lane (later NuNu’s).
 In addition to the 1,500 square foot office, Wheeler’s brother, and general contractor for the firm, Hank, built four apartments adjacent to the office to bring extra income to the firm.

-In 1957, the year Richard would lose his father Henry, Clair Burgener (former Congressman) and Richard built the Wheeler Building, or Horizon House, in the 3200 block of Rosecrans.
-At this address locally acclaimed architects Tom Tucker, Hal Sadler, Ed Bennett, Gayne Wimer and Roger Matthews would cut their teeth under Wheeler's employ.
+In 1957, the year Richard would lose his father Henry, Clair Burgener (former Congressman) and the upwardly mobile architect built the Wheeler Building, or Horizon House, on Rosecrans.
+At this address locally acclaimed architects Tom Tucker, Hal Sadler, Ed Bennett, Gayne Wimer and Roger Matthews would cut their teeth under Wheeler's supervision.

 The RGW and Associates office started out with primarily residential commissions.
 The office diversified rapidly, in part due to Wheeler's relationship with Legler Benbough for whom the office designed several projects.
 In the late 1950s, the firm changed its name to Richard G. Wheeler, AIA, & Associates, A Division of Charles Luckman Associates (later the Luckman connection was dropped).